-There are now nine active chapters: Houston, TX, Hartford, CN, the State of Oregon, Silicon Valley, CA, Mountain Valley, CA, Tacoma/Piece County, WA, Charlotte, NC, Southern California, and the Rocky Mountain Chapter based in Colorado.
+There are now ten active chapters: Houston, TX, Michigan, the State of Oregon, Silicon Valley, CA, Mountain Valley, CA, Tacoma/Piece County, WA, Charlotte, NC, Southern California, Waccamaw, SC, and the Memphis single sector based in Tennessee .

 What is the Mountain Valley Chapter?

 The Mountain Valley Chapter, serving the California counties of Sacramento, Placer, El Dorado, Yolo and Northern Solano, was founded in 1997 by four Senior Fellows who had moved to Sacramento from other chapters and wanted to start a program here.